kuzudb/kuzudb.github.io/docs/cypher/ddl.md

 - Relationship primary keys: You do not define a primary key for relationship records.
 Each relationship gets a unique system-level edge ID, which identifies them.
 This ID is not exposed to you but you can use the "=" and "!=" operator between two variables that bind to relationships to check if two edges are the same.
 For example, you can query  `MATCH (n1:User)-[r1:Follows]->(n2:User)<-[r2:Follows]-(n3:User) WHERE r1 != r2 RETURN *` to ensure that the same relationship does not bind to both r1 and r2.

 ### Multiple FROM or TO Node Labels
 Relationships can also be defined as being from a set of node tables/labels to a set of node table/labels.
-As a hypothetical example, suppose we also have Admins nodes in our database, the following indicates that the database has (User)-[Likes]->(User), and (Admin)-[Likes]->(User) edges (so admins can like users but cannote be liked by either users or admins).
+As a hypothetical example, suppose we also have Pet nodes in our database, the following indicates that the database has (User)-[Likes]->(User), and (Pet)-[Likes]->(User) edges (so pets can like users but cannot be liked by either users or pets).

 ```
-CREATE REL TABLE Likes(FROM User|Admin TO User)
+CREATE REL TABLE Likes(FROM User|Pet TO User)
 ```
 The Cartesian product of the FROM node labels and TO node labels give the set of combinations of all possible relationships that can exist.